SteeltoeOSS/Samples/Connectors/src/AspDotNetCore/MySqlEF6/README.md

 1. Installed Pivotal CloudFoundry
 2. Installed Windows support
 3. Installed MySql CloudFoundry service
-4. Install .NET Core SDK
+4. Installed .NET Core SDK

 ## Create MySql Service Instance on CloudFoundry

 You must first create an instance of the MySql service in a org/space.

-1. cf target -o myorg -s development
+1. `cf target -o myorg -s development`
-1. cf create-service p-mysql 100mb myMySqlService
+1. `cf create-service p-mysql 100mb myMySqlService`

 ## Publish App & Push to CloudFoundry

-1. cf target -o myorg -s development
+1. `cf target -o myorg -s development`
-1. cd samples/Connectors/src/AspDotNetCore/MySqlEF6
+1. `cd samples/Connectors/src/AspDotNetCore/MySqlEF6`
-1. dotnet restore --configfile nuget.config
+1. `dotnet restore --configfile nuget.config`
-1. Publish app to a directory. (e.g. `dotnet publish -r win10-x64`)
+1. Publish app to a local directory, specifying the framework and runtime (select ONE of these commands):
+   * `dotnet publish -f net461 -r win10-x64`
-1. Push the app using the provided manifest. (e.g. `cf push -f manifest-windows.yml -p bin/Debug/net461/win10-x64/publish`)
+1. Push the app using the appropriate manifest (select ONE of these commands):
+   * `cf push -f manifest-windows.yml -p bin/Debug/net461/win10-x64/publish`

-> Note: The provided manifest will create an app named `mysqlef6-connector` and attempt to bind to the the app to MySql service `myMySqlService`.
+> Note: The provided manifest will create an app named `mysqlef6-connector` and attempt to bind the app to MySql service `myMySqlService`.

 ## What to expect - CloudFoundry

-After building and running the app, you should see something like the following in the logs.

 To see the logs as you startup and use the app: `cf logs mysqlef6-connector`